pirocorp/Kubernetes/05. Advanced Concepts/README.md

 ### CronJob

-Execute job not once but on a schedule.
+A CronJob creates Jobs on a repeating schedule.
+CronJobs are useful for creating periodic and recurring tasks, like running backups, reports generation, sending emails, etc.

 ```yaml
 apiVersion: batch/v1